This biennial wildflower forms a low rosette of leaves during its first

 Indiana Dunes State Park in NW Indiana.

-(Rock Cresses) that can be found in Illinois.
+and other related genera that can be found in Illinois; they are

 Sicklepod can be distinguished from similar species by its sessile

 leaves and drooping seedpods.
-Other species of this genus within the
+Other similar species within the

 state have leaves that clasp the stem or their seedpods are more erect.